 As you can probably imagine, shaping requires a bit more technical skill from the trainer than luring or capturing.
 You need to be patient, focused, and fast with your rewards.
 It can also help to train with a clicker or marker word to communicate with your dog the exact moment they did what you wanted.
 And that requires good timing.

 So, why go to the extra effort?
 Because shaping can help you train behaviors that are difficult to get otherwise.
 It’s also great for working with fearful or aggressive dogs that don’t respond well to more interactive techniques like luring.
 Finally, shaping is great for dogs.
 It makes them an active part of the training process and teaches them to think for themselves.
 A shaping-savvy dog will start to offer behaviors as they anticipate what you’re looking for and try to earn their treat.
-They don’t wait to be shown what to do, they ask you, “is this what you want?”
-And that kind of mental exercise is always beneficial.
+They don’t wait to be shown what to do, they ask you, “Is this what you want?”
+That kind of mental exercise is always beneficial.

 Shaping for Obedience, Trick Training, and Dog Sports